adarshray416/Face-Mask-Detection/README.md

 Goto models/ research/object_detection/configs/tf2

 You can use any of the model configuration file.
 I will be using Efficientdet but there are other more available models in TensorFlow 2 Object Detection model zoo.
-Download the model and store it from TensorFlow 2 Object Detection model zoo
+Download the model and store it from TensorFlow 2 Object Detection model zoo.  (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md)

 Open the configuration file and change following details:
 1. Change Num_classes = 3 as I have used 3 labels.